Monday, November 22, 2021

 the fishermen with nets would harvest carp,

-while she would strum trees oft the cliffs with ill
+while she would strum trees on the cliffs with ill

 winds that would whip and blow the rocky shore,